 The course is comprised of both practice and learning sessions.
 We will guide you through learning lessons with essential information about your upcoming Trade Union Aptitude Test.
 These lessons will help you understand the underlying techniques that are essential for succeeding on the test.

 The course is then concluded by its core component – simulating full-length tests that follow the structure and concepts of the Trade Union Aptitude Test.
-Once done, you will be able to get full question explanations and even see how well you performed in comparison with other people who have taken the test.
+Once done, you will be able to get detailed question explanations and even see how well you performed in comparison with other people who have taken the test.

 Wishing you an enjoyable learning experience!